Yizack/nuxt-mailchannels/README.md

 > `bcc`, `cc`, and `to` can be an object with `email` and `name` properties or a single email address string or an array of them.

-Use the environment variables to set your API key, DKIM settings and default global sender.
+Use the environment variables to set your API key, DKIM settings and default global settings.

 ```sh
 # Runtime config